Tseateen/CSC401-Natural-Language-Computing/README.md

 # A2 Neural Machine Translation

-Our tash is to use different models to translate different type seq, and count, compare, and analyze the BLEU.
+Task is to use different models to translate different type seq, and count, compare, and analyze the BLEU.

 ## Total Mark: 98.82/100  Course Avg: 70.64/100